-Lomitos are one of the best local dishes you can taste in Valladolid Yucatan.
+Lomitos is one of the best local dishes you can taste in Valladolid Yucatan.

-They are made by combining diced pork cooked in water and a sauce of boiled, peeled, and crushed tomatoes.
+They combine diced pork cooked in water and a sauce of boiled, peeled, and crushed tomatoes.

 When the pork has absorbed the water, add the tomato sauce with a clove of garlic and season with salt and pepper to taste, thickening to the desired texture.

 You can add a little serrano chile to the preparation if you want a touch of spice.

 It is served with slices of hard-boiled egg, white rice, black beans, and tortillas.